EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 - Hosts are required to initially deposit adequate XAH funds for setting up their account.
 - Please ensure the secret for this account and the host registration account are backed up to safeguard against any issues with the host machine.
 - When specifying an existing account, it will act as a delegate for the reputation assessment process.
 - If managing `multiple hosts`, a SINGLE reputation account can be used for all, with a separate `DELEGATE HOOK` integrated into the reputation account.
+This is not the reputation hook which manages all the host's reputations.
+This will be a separate light weighted hook running in host reputation account.
+- If you are opted in as one-to-many reputation account mode.
+It's recommended not to assign large number of hosts to your reputation account as it would cause account sequence conflicts.
+Even though the transactions are submitted parallel for hosts in their ReputationD services, they are submitted in randomized manor.
+But since the reputation preparation happens withing last 10% of the moment, due to this small time window.
+Higher the number of hosts higher the possibility of getting same account sequence.
 The host will be responsible for covering the cost of invoking this hook, which triggers upon a specific transaction called `ttACCOUNT_SET`.
 - The relationship between the host registration account address and reputation address is mapped in the `WalletLocator` field.
 And it's in the following format.